OctopusDeploy/blog/blog/2023-01/devops-platform-engineering/index.md

 title: DevOps and platform engineering
 description: Find out where platform engineering fits into a DevOps process and why both DevOps and platform engineering can help your organization attain high performance.
 author: steve.fenton@octopus.com
-visibility: private
+visibility: public
 published: 2023-01-11-1400
-metaImage:
+metaImage: blogimage-devopsandplatformengineering-2022x1.png
-bannerImage:
+bannerImage: blogimage-devopsandplatformengineering-2022x1.png
-bannerImageAlt: 125 characters max, describes image to people unable to see it.
+bannerImageAlt: Stylized image of DevOps infinity symbol with a car driving on it and increasing speed over golden arrows.
 isFeatured: false
 tags:
   - DevOps
 ---

-In this post, you'll discover where platform engineering fits into your broader software delivery process.
-You'll see how platform engineering works with a DevOps process and why both DevOps and platform engineering can help your organization attain high performance.
+In this post, you discover where platform engineering fits into your broader software delivery process.
+You see how platform engineering works with a DevOps process and why both DevOps and platform engineering can help your organization attain high performance.

-After a short refresher on DevOps, you'll find an overview of platform engineering and how it fits with a DevOps process.
+After a short refresher on DevOps, you find an overview of platform engineering and how it fits with a DevOps process.

 ## The quick version of DevOps

 DevOps stems from the simple idea of developers and ops working together.
-This had become difficult to do in many organizations because these teams had conflicting goals.
+This became difficult to do in many organizations because these teams had conflicting goals.

 Organizations had aligned goals to the specialism of each team.
 The operations team needed to keep systems stable, while developers had to deliver more value more frequently.
 When the teams work in isolation, the increase in change from developers lowers system stability.
 You can see how this might create the conditions for conflict.

 You could overcome these conflicting goals by having dev and ops work more collaboratively.
 When people tried this, they found it was possible to deliver more changes in shorter timescales *and* increase reliability.

-Over ten years, the vague value statement of "developers and ops working together" grew into a well-defined set of capabilities, thanks to extensive research by Puppet and DORA.
+Over 10 years, the vague value statement of "developers and ops working together" grew into a well-defined set of capabilities, thanks to extensive research by Puppet and DORA.

 The DevOps *structural equation model* maps the capabilities and relationships found in the research.
 It was initially described in the book *Accelerate* and DORA has continued to update it as part of their research program.